pklaus/PhotoBrowser/README.md

 * Display if there is a related raw file.
 * Let the user slide through all the images using a JS caroussel.
 * Let the user delete bad JPEGs.
-* Include an API call to generate all thumbnails at once.
-Or do this via a shell script.
 * Clean up image directories (delete orphaned RAW files).
 * Add a search field to search for album names or a slider to restrict the dates of the albums displayed.
 * Second corner (top left) showing album name and  "# of # album images".